shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

 **Who can deploy NeuronRain?**

 Anyone interested in dynamic analytics driven kernel.
-For example, realtime IoT kernels operating on smart devices, driverless vehicles, robots, drones, embedded systems etc.,.
+For example, realtime IoT kernels operating on smart devices, autonomus driverless vehicles, robots, drones, embedded systems etc.,.
+There are already linux distros for drones and unmanned aerial vehicles (https://www.dronecode.org/) and automotives (Automotive Grade Linux - https://www.automotivelinux.org/).
+For example autonomous vehicles and drones have linux kernel drivers for LIDAR sensors for navigation which can be analytics driven.

 **How does NeuronRain compare against other Cloud IoT platforms?**